egreenberg7/shabbatonhackathon/src/FAQ.md

 ### I have dietary restrictions: do I need to bring my own food?
 We will make our best effort to work with your dietary restriction.
 Please email us with any questions.

+### I have some another question not answered here.
+Feel free to ask through our [contact form](https://forms.gle/hv3Vf8yab1dtneev5).